-Early Thanksgiving by
+Early Thanksgiving

-That year as November approached I fretted over the many regrets I’d gotten in the past to my Thanksgiving invitations.
+That year as the November approached I fretted over the many regrets I’d gotten in the past to my Thanksgiving invitations.

 One of my cousins and his family usually celebrated with his in-laws; another often went to an out-of-town brother; my husband’s young relatives liked to make travel plans around their kids’ school vacations; some told me they don’t like to drive in holiday traffic; and others seemed to be perpetually committed elsewhere.
 So I decided to think outside the box.

-Instead of celebrating on the traditional fourth Thursday of the month, I invited family and friends to join us on the first Sunday in November for what I billed as “Early Thanksgiving”.
+Instead of celebrating on the traditional fourth Thursday of the month, I invited family and friends to join us on the first Sunday in November for what I billed as “early Thanksgiving”.
 To my delight everyone said yes!

 Soon the big day arrived.
 We ate and drank, laughed and talked, and gave thanks for all our blessings.